 Fixed-term access is perfect to create a sense of urgency to encourage new members to complete the course.
 It also opens the door to offer a continuity program for those who haven’t finished within the fixed term and want to retain access.

 Single-level access means a fixed program structure.
 You may have one or more programs that solve a specific problem, which is best suited to a dedicated, single-level or set structure.

-Or, you may offer a program, in which three tiers works best.
-You can offer online access as a base level and leverage one-to-one access to you at your top level.
+Or, you may offer a program in which three tiers work best.
+You can offer online access at a base level and leverage one-to-one access to you at your top level.

 It’s pretty clear that membership sites can work in a huge range of niches.
 And they’re a great way to leverage your time to create the income you know could change your life and give you the freedom you crave.

 But that’s not the real issue here, is it?
 Could it be that a sneaky fear of not being up to the task is lurking behind the clumsy charade of ‘will it work for me’?

 You’d be inhuman if it wasn’t.

 Regardless, now is the time to step up and decide.
 Because you’re only ever one decision away from changing your life.
 Could this be one of those decisions?

 I’m guessing though, because you’re a passionate blogger with your heart set on spreading your message, that you’re keen to discover a bit more about how to build a membership site.